New congressional map approved in Maryland; 1st map dropped

 Del.
 Neil Parrott, a Washington County Republican who brought a lawsuit against the map, said the new map is “a much better map.”

-“Now, I still think it’s a gerrymandered map, however it’s much, much better than the one in December,” said Parrott, who is running for Congress in the 6th Congressional District.
+Meanwhile, a special master filed a report Monday rejecting legal challenges to a separate map for state legislative districts.
+The recommendations from Alan Wilner, a retired judge, go to the Maryland Court of Appeals, the state’s highest court.

-Maryland’s highest court already had delayed the state’s primary from June 28 to July 19.
+The same court already had delayed the state’s primary for all elections from June 28 to July 19.
 This is a big election year: Voters will decide all 188 seats in the state legislature; statewide offices such as governor, attorney general and comptroller; a U.S. Senate seat and all eight congressional seats.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.